Networking and Security

 This may include:

-•Introduction to data communications networks, network models and protocol architecture.
+• Introduction to data communications networks, network models and protocol architecture.

-•IP addresses, subnet masks and the number systems used to describe them.
+• IP addresses, subnet masks and the number systems used to describe them.

-•Transmission media and their characteristics, guided and wireless media, media selection, digital and analog transmission of digital and analog data.
+• Transmission media and their characteristics, guided and wireless media, media selection, digital and analog transmission of digital and analog data.

-•Security requirments, including confidentiality, integrity and availability.
+• Security requirements, including confidentiality, integrity and availability.

-•Security threats to Enterprise Networks.
+• Security threats to Enterprise Networks.

-•Common security countermeasures.
+• Common security countermeasures.

-•Cryptography and other network security technologies.
+• Cryptography and other network security technologies.

-•Planning and Implementing a Corporate Security Policy.
+• Planning and Implementing a Corporate Security Policy.

-•IT and related industry activity and research developments in the local community, and around the globe; ACS’s CBOK, SFIA and their relationship with industry; Career pathways.
+• IT and related industry activity and research developments in the local community, and around the globe; ACS’s CBOK, SFIA and their relationship with industry; Career pathways.

 Graduate Attributes: